Virtual image

-In optics, an image is defined as the collection of focus points of light rays coming from an object.
-A real image is the collection of focus points made by converging rays, while a virtual image is the collection of focus points made by extensions of diverging rays.
+In optics, the image of an object is defined as the collection of focus points of light rays coming from the object.
+A real image is the collection of focus points made by converging rays, while a virtual image is the collection of focus points made by backward extensions of diverging rays.
 In other words, a virtual image is found by tracing real rays that emerge from an optical device (lens, mirror, or some combination) backward to perceived or apparent origins of ray divergences.

+There is a concept virtual object that is similarly defined; an object is virtual when forward extensions of rays converge toward it.
+This is observed in ray tracing for a multi-lenses system or a diverging lens.
+For the diverging lens, forward extension of converging rays toward the lens will meet the converging point, so the point is a virtual object.

-In diagrams of optical systems, virtual rays are conventionally represented by dotted lines, to contrast with the solid lines of real rays.
+For a (refracting) lens, the real image of an object is formed on the opposite side of the lens while the virtual image is formed on the same side as the object.
+For a (reflecting) mirror, the real image is on the same side as the object while the virtual image is on the opposite side of, or "behind", the mirror.
+In diagrams of optical systems, virtual rays (forming virtual images) are conventionally represented by dotted lines, to contrast with the solid lines of real rays.

-Because the rays never really converge, a virtual image cannot be projected onto a screen.
+Because the rays never really converge, a virtual image cannot be projected onto a screen by putting it at the location of the virtual image.
 In contrast, a real image can be projected on the screen as it is formed by rays that converge on a real location.
 A real image can be projected onto a diffusely reflecting screen so people can see the image (the image on the screen plays as an object to be imaged by human eyes).